Battle of Grunwald: Archaeological excavations

+The 2014-2019 surveys have been criticsed due to inconsistent publications and not following scientific techniques established by battlefield archeology.
+These include preservation of findings, lack of survey maps and inconsistent recording of GPS data.
+There has also been a lack of funding from the Polish government for reliable research of the entire battlefield.

 Legacy

 In William Urban's summary, almost all accounts of the battle made before the 1960s were more influenced by romantic legends and nationalistic propaganda than by fact.
 Historians have since made progress towards dispassionate scholarship and reconciliation of the various national accounts of the battle.